-The diminished seventh chord and the augmented triad have some characteristics that make them special.
-Their construction, in fact, is very particular: the diminished seventh chord is made up by joining three minor thirds together; the augmented triad is made up by joining two major thirds.
-Consequently, the diminished seventh chord divides the octave in four equal parts (the sum of four minor thirds is equal to 12 semitones), and the augmented triad divides the octave in three equal parts (the sum of three major thirds is equal to 12 semitones as well).
+Among the chords that are most inclined to be considered elements belonging to many tonalities, and therefore that are most often enharmonically rewritten, the diminished seventh chord and the augmented triad are very important examples.
+Observe that their structure is very special: the diminished seventh chord is made up by joining three minor thirds together, and the augmented triad is made up by joining threes.
+Consequently, the diminished seventh chord divides the octave in four equal parts (the sum of four minor thirds is equal to 12 semitones), and the augmented triad divides the octave in three equal parts (the sum of three major thirds is equal to 12 semitones).

 E.g., consider the diminished seventh chord B-D-F-Ab.
-All its notes lie a minor third distant one from each other, and if another minor third was placed above Ab, Cb would be obtained: by enharmonic change (see the previous chapter), Cb can be written as another B. Similarly, by adding a major third on the top of the augmented triad C-E-G#, B# is obtained, which can be rewritten as another C.
+All its notes lie a minor third distant one from each other, and if another minor third was placed above Ab, Cb would be obtained: through enharmonic change, Cb can be written as another B. Similarly, by adding a major third on the top of the augmented triad C-E-G#, B# is obtained, which can be rewritten as another C.

-As a result of these singular facts, the inversion of a diminished seventh chord is another diminished seventh chord, and the inversion of an augmented triad is another augmented triad.
+As a result of these singular facts, each of the inversions of a diminished seventh chord is another diminished seventh chord, and each of the inversions of an augmented triad is another augmented triad.
 Therefore, by exploiting all the 12 semitones of the octave, it is possible to write only three different diminished seventh chords, and only four different augmented triads (shown in figure 17.1).
 To be specific, taking e.g. the first three degrees of the chromatic scale, C, C# and D, all the available diminished seventh chords are the following: